 I’m an Associate Professor of Philosophy at the University of Leeds.
 Before my move to Leeds in 2005, I taught at Texas Tech University in Lubbock, Texas.
 And before that, I did my PhD at Rutgers University.
 I received my undergraduate degree from Brown University.

 I work on a variety of issues in Aesthetics and the Philosophy of Art.
 Much of my recent work is experimental in nature.
 I also do some work in Philosophical Psychology and, recently, on the Philosophy of Food.

 I have supervised successful PhD theses on aesthetic disagreement, online philosophy education, creativity and skill in the arts, and the history of aesthetics.
-I’m currently working with research students on the topics of skill, risk, imagination, and empathy.
+I’m currently working with research students on the topics of improv theatre, science and the imagination, and empathy.